San Jose Sharks: Resurgence and arrival of Joe Thornton (2003–2008)

 The 2003–04 season saw the team turn around their record from the previous season, finishing atop the Pacific Division.
 In the 2004 playoffs, the Sharks defeated the St. Louis Blues in the conference quarterfinals and the Colorado Avalanche in the conference semifinals, advancing to the conference finals.
 However, they fell to the Calgary Flames in six games.
 During that season, without a captain following Nolan's trade, San Jose utilized a rotating captaincy.
 When the job eventually fell to Patrick Marleau, he kept the captaincy.
-During the off-season, forward Vincent Damphousse was left in free agency to the Colorado Avalanche.
+During the offseason, forward Vincent Damphousse was left in free agency to the Colorado Avalanche.

 Patrick Marleau was named the Sharks' team captain in the second half of the 2003–04 season, maintaining the position until 2009.

 During the 2005–06 season the Sharks traded Brad Stuart, Wayne Primeau, and Marco Sturm to the Boston Bruins in exchange for star player Joe Thornton.
 In the 2006 playoffs, the Sharks fell to the Edmonton Oilers in the conference semifinals.
 Thornton was awarded the Hart Memorial Trophy as the NHL's Most Valuable Player, as well as the Art Ross Trophy for leading the league in points, with 125.
 Jonathan Cheechoo was awarded the Maurice "Rocket" Richard Trophy for scoring the most goals during the regular season with 56.

 During the 2006–07 season they traded for defenseman Craig Rivet and winger Bill Guerin at the trade deadline.
 The Sharks finished the regular season second in the Pacific Division with a 51–26–5 record.
 In the conference quarterfinals, the Sharks defeated the Nashville Predators for the second consecutive year.
 In the conference semifinals, the Sharks were defeated by the Detroit Red Wings.

 In an effort to bolster their team for the 2008 playoffs, the Sharks acquired Brian Campbell prior to the League's trade deadline.

 In the 2007–08 season, the Sharks picked up Brian Campbell at the trade deadline, giving up Steve Bernier.
 The Sharks captured their third Pacific Division title with a franchise-record 108 points.
 San Jose started the 2008 playoffs beating the Calgary Flames four games to three.
 San Jose eventually lost to the Dallas Stars in the conference semifinals.
 Game six required four overtime periods, and was the longest game in the team's history.
 Following the playoff loss, the Sharks fired Ron Wilson as head coach.